hgamboa/nova-adv-inst/Setting Up Raspberry Pi.md

 * If you have problems with keyboard configuration: http://raspberrypi.stackexchange.com/questions/236/simple-keyboard-configuration

-Use the command:
+Use the following command to reconfigure your keyboard:

-  > $ sudo dpkg-reconfigure keyboard-configuration
+  > sudo dpkg-reconfigure keyboard-configuration

-to reconfigure your keyboard.
 Choose "Portugues" for keyboard layout.
 Then , reboot.

+  > sudo reboot